github/rest-api-docs-md/teams/{team_id}/members/get.md

 ## Operation Description

+> [!WARNING]
-**Deprecation Notice:** This endpoint route is deprecated and will be removed from the Teams API.
+> **Deprecation notice:** This endpoint route is deprecated and will be removed from the Teams API.
 We recommend migrating your existing code to use the new [`List team members`](https://docs.github.com/rest/teams/members#list-team-members) endpoint.

 Team members will include the members of child teams.